haavamoa/xaml-code-experiences/README.md

 # xaml-code-experiences
 A collection of the experiences I have collected during my days of Wpf, while following the MVVM design pattern.

 The idea is that I want to use this repository as a lookup when facing different scenarios while developing a Xaml based application.
-But I would also like to share it with the world! :earth_americas:
+I would also like to share it with the world! :earth_americas:

 > Note: This is mainly written for Wpf, but the principles can be used while developing a mobile application (with Xamarin) as well.